Cheong Chun Yin

-Cheong Chun Yin (张俊炎 Zhāng Jùnyán; born 1984) is a Malaysian and former death row convict who is currently serving life imprisonment in Singapore.
-Cheong and his accomplice Pang Siew Fum (彭秀芳 Péng Xiùfāng) were convicted of trafficking of 2,726g of heroin into Singapore from Myanmar in 2008, and sentenced to death by hanging in 2010.
+Cheong Chun Yin (张俊炎 Zhāng Jùnyán; born 7 September 1983) is a Malaysian former death row convict who is currently serving a life sentence in Singapore for drug trafficking.
+Cheong and a female accomplice were both convicted of trafficking of 2,726g of heroin into Singapore from Myanmar in 2008, and sentenced to death by hanging in 2010.
 Cheong submitted multiple unsuccessful appeals against his sentence; his case, similar to Yong Vui Kong's, received much attention in the media, at a time when activists argued for Singapore to abolish the death penalty.

 When changes to the law allowed the courts in 2013 to give out life sentences to drug convicts who were only acting as drug mules or suffering from mental illnesses, Cheong applied for re-sentencing.
-As he was not certified as a drug courier, Cheong initially became ineligible for re-sentencing and tried to fight for certification as a courier, until finally, due to new information received, Cheong's case was reviewed and he was finally acknowledged and certified as a courier, which allowed Cheong to be removed from death row and received life imprisonment with 15 strokes of the cane in April 2015.
-His accomplice Pang Siew Fum was also later placed under life imprisonment as a result of a mental illness.
+As he was not certified as a drug courier, Cheong initially became ineligible for re-sentencing and tried to fight for certification as a courier, until finally, due to new information received, Cheong's case was reviewed and he was finally acknowledged and certified as a courier, which allowed Cheong's death sentence to be commuted to life imprisonment with 15 strokes of the cane in April 2015.
+Similarly, Cheong's accomplice, who suffered from depression at the time of the offence, was also re-sentenced to life in prison after her death sentence was set aside by the courts.

 Early life

-Born in 1984, Cheong Chun Yin was the eldest child and son out of four children - two sons and two daughters - in his family.
+Born on 7 September 1983, Cheong Chun Yin was the eldest child and son out of four children - two sons and two daughters - in his family.
 He was born in Perak, Malaysia.
 Cheong and his family moved to Johor Bahru, where Cheong grew up and went to school.
 Cheong completed his primary and secondary school education, and at age 17, he graduated and thus started working with his father, making a living by selling legitimate and pirated DVDs at a stall.
 Of all the four children, Cheong was his father’s most favourite child, and the closest to him.

 In 2002, Cheong’s father Cheong Kah Pin (张家平 Zhāng Jiāpíng) and his wife divorced, and Cheong and his only brother (the fourth and youngest child) lived with his father while the daughters’ custody rights were given to Cheong’s mother.
 Eventually, Cheong Chun Yin became the only one out of his four siblings to remain with their father.
 Since young, Cheong wanted to become a policeman, but it was due to his family’s break-up which led to Cheong unable to fulfill his dream, and this may have also influenced him to trafficking drugs.